-Smart businesses are seeing the value of Facebook.
+Smart businesses are seeing the value of Facebook and want to know how to grow your Facebook Page.

 The fact that Facebook users spent enormous amounts of time on the platform is not going unnoticed by marketers!